efalken/OracleSwap/README.md

 can create a front-end to a specific LP book using the Book.json file, though I have not done so.

+Security considerations are addressed in the technical document.

 There is a ManagedAccount.sol solidity file that can be used to create your own managed account that interacts with the AssetSwap contract.
-The one listed here is the LP on the BTC contract
+The Managed Account listed here is the LP on the BTC contract

 Managed Account